-Genghis Khan was a courageous warrior, a brilliant and ruthless military commander, an inspiring political leader, and an original philosopher.
-Edward Gibbon believed that the religious philosophy of Genghis Khan had inspired John Locke.
-In Volume Four of his History of the Decline and Fall of the Roman Empire, Gibbon wrote: “But it is the religion of Zingis that best deserves our wonder and applause.
+Genghis Khan was a courageous warrior, a ruthless military commander, an inspiring political leader, and an original philosopher.
+According to Edward Gibbon, John Locke was inspired by Genghis Khan’s religious philosophy.
+In Volume Four of his History of the Decline and Fall of the Roman Empire, Gibbon wrote: “But it is the religion of Zingis [sic] that best deserves our wonder and applause.
 The Catholic inquisitors of Europe who defended nonsense by cruelty, might have been confounded by the example of a barbarian, who anticipated the lessons of philosophy and established by his laws a system of pure theism and perfect toleration."
-[Gibbon has used the name Zingis Khan for Genghis Khan.]

-The great achievement of Genghis Khan and his descendants was not that they conquered several tribes, cities, and nations, and created the largest contiguous land empire in history, but that they enabled people of different faiths, cultures, and geographical backgrounds live together under the Great Law (the constitution of the Mongol Empire).
+The achievement of Genghis Khan and his descendants was not only that they conquered several tribes, cities, and nations, and created the largest contiguous land empire in history, but also that they enabled people of different faiths, cultures, and geographical backgrounds live together under the Great Law (the constitution of the Mongol Empire).
 The Great Law made it a crime to victimize any person in the Mongol Empire on account of his religion.
 While most Mongols adhered to the Mongol tradition of God of the “deep blue sky,” a significant part of the population of the Mongol Empire was made of Buddhists, Taoists, Hindus, Confucians, Zoroastrians, Christians, Jews, Muslims, Manichaeans, and animalists.
 The Mongol Empire served as a religious and cultural melting pot—it was history’s unrivaled carrier of ideas.